 In addition to larger service providers, the other services product type captures many of the small service providers that are typically underrepresented in large surveys because 1) surveys are expensive to administer and are therefore biased towards respondents that account for a larger portion of the economy, and 2) many small service providers lack the administrative capacity to respond to large, complex surveys.
 Our data collection avoids these costs by capturing data from the transactions directly.
 Merchants in this group include, but are not limited to, accountants, taxicabs, tailors, and dentists.

-Currently, LCC transactions come from merchants in 15 Core-Based Statistical Areas (CBSAs), or metropolitan areas: Atlanta, Chicago, Columbus, Dallas-Ft.
-Worth, Denver, Detroit, Houston, Los Angeles, Miami, New York, Phoenix, Portland (OR), San Diego, San Francisco, and Seattle.
+Currently, LCC transactions come from merchants in 14 Core-Based Statistical Areas (CBSAs), or metropolitan areas: Atlanta, Chicago, Columbus, Dallas-Ft.
+Worth, Denver, Detroit, Houston, Los Angeles, Miami, New York, Phoenix, Portland (OR), San Diego and San Francisco.
 The choice of these cities was based upon data coverage, geographic distribution, and a desire to vary the city size and industrial base in our set.

 The LCC lens offers a deeper look into consumer activity at a local level and, in doing so, provides valuable information to economists, policymakers and government officials.
 The LCCI, realized as year-over-year spending growth across different consumer and merchant groups, uses this lens to provide an ongoing measure of commercial activity in our target cities.
 It is a frequently updated data resource for local decision makers and national stakeholders that care about the link between local and national economic activity.
 The LCCI offers unique advantages over existing measures of consumer activity: